 Travelers should be mindful to keep costs low whenever possible.
-Tickets should be purchased through the university travel agency at least 14-21 days in advance of travel.
-However, travelers should try to balance the need for savings generated by advance purchase with the knowledge that travel arrangements cannot be changed without potential increased costs.
+Tickets should be purchased at least 14-21 days in advance of travel.
+However, due to the cancelation penalties imposed by airlines, travelers should try to balance the need for savings generated by advance purchase with the knowledge that travel arrangements cannot be changed without significant penalty.
+Trip insurance is not a reimbursable expense.